team2-nlp-project/team2-nlp-project/readme.md

 * Web scraping methods were used to create a list from random respository README files.
     - The list of repositories was put into the acompanying acquire.py file which creates a list of dictionaries that includes the name of the repository, the programming language used in the repository, and the content of the readme file for each repository in the list, and saves it as a .json file.
 The .json file is required to reproduce this project with this notebook and can be created by saving the acquire.py file in your local repository and running 'python acquire.py' from the terminal.
 * Create a function in the matt_prepare.py file that does the following:
-    - Drops nulls and removes languages other than English
+    - Drops nulls and removes all spoken languages other than English
     - Lowercase all letters
     - Normalize text
     - Create columns for stemmed data and lemmatized data